nextuav/nextuav-docs/docs/launchpad/overview/status-bar.md

 - `RTL`: This is the flight mode that will be shown when the drone is performing a return to launch.

-  RTL can be manually triggered by the pilot from the transmitter or remotely from the UMT Console, or automatically when the battery percentage touches 15%.
+  RTL can be manually triggered by the pilot from the transmitter or remotely from the NextConsole, or automatically when the battery percentage touches 15%.

 ### LTE signal strength